 As a result, 11% of Americans —21 million citizens of voting age who lack proper photo identification — could be turned away on Election Day.
 And these people tend to be most highly concentrated among people of color, the poor, the young and the old.

 So just what is Donna Brazile arguing here?
 Are people of color, the poor, the young and the old all too stupid to carry the requisite ID forms to legally operate their vehicles?
 Are all of these above equivalence classes of the US population too mentally defective to work for the DoD.
 Donna Brazile just implied that they can’t remember their Common Access Cards when they illegally drive to work?
 Again, Mr. Logic asks.
 “Huh?
 You just smoked what?”

-An avenue exists for an intelligent and resourceful African-American to rise up and throw the bull-s@#t flag.
+An avenue exists for an intelligent and resourceful African-American to rise up and throw the [email protected]#t flag.
 Unless we’re back in the days where we believed in racial eugenics, believing Black Americans are just plain too stupid to remember a photo ID Card is just as racist as accusing them of being too stupid to learn basic mathematics and English grammar.
 Herman Cain should blast them for this.
 The Democratic Party’s fundamental argument against Voter ID is based upon obsidian bedrock of voter contempt.